 Services.
 Generally, receipts from the performance of services are attributed to the state where the services are received.
 If the state where the services are received cannot be readily determined, the services are deemed to be received at the home of the customer or, in the case of a business, the office of the customer from which the services are ordered.
-If the office from which the services are ordered cannot be determined, the services are deemed to be received at the office to which the services are billed.
+If the office from which the services are ordered cannot be determined, the services are deemed to be received at the office to which the services are ordered to be received at the office to which the services are billed.
 Receipts from services rendered to the federal government are attributed to Maine if a greater proportion of the related income-producing activity is performed in Maine than in any other state, based on costs of performance.
 36 M.R.S. § 5211(16-A)(A).